 Brighton Jones’ onboarding process

-Potential clients can contact Brighton Jones directly by contacting a local office, filling out this online form or calling the firm’s main line at (206) 258-5000.
+- Contact the firm: Potential clients can reach out to Brighton Jones directly by contacting a local office or by filling out this online form to start a conversation.

 Is Brighton Jones right for you?

-Brighton Jones might be a good choice if you’re comfortable with a minimum annual fee of at least $10,000 and want access to other financial services beyond portfolio management, such as assistance with understanding and making the most of your compensation package.
+Brighton Jones might be a good choice if you’re comfortable with a minimum annual fee of at least $10,000 and want access to other financial services beyond portfolio management, such as assistance with understanding and making the most of your executive compensation package and getting real estate advisory services.

-Investors who hope to spend less on wealth management or who want in-person service but don’t live near one of Brighton Jones’ offices, might be served better by a different wealth management firm.
-Whenever you look for a financial-services provider, interview a few candidates to make sure you choose one that’s the right fit for your financial situation.
+Investors who hope to spend less on wealth management or who want in-person service but don’t live near one of Brighton Jones’ offices might be served better by a different wealth management firm.
+Be sure to research multiple firms to ensure you find the right advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.